willfurnass/sheffield_hpc/iceberg/software/apps/samtools.rst

 The full log is on the system at `/usr/local/packages6/apps/gcc/5.2/samtools/1.2/make_tests.log`

-`This modulefile <https://github.com/rcgsheffield/sheffield_hpc/blob/master/software/modulefiles/apps/gcc/5.2/samtools/1.2>`__ was installed as ``/usr/local/modulefiles/apps/gcc/5.2/samtools/1.2``
+:download:`This modulefile </iceberg/software/modulefiles/apps/gcc/5.2/samtools/1.2>` was installed as ``/usr/local/modulefiles/apps/gcc/5.2/samtools/1.2``